On Generalizations of the Nonwindowed Scattering Transform: Equivariance and Invariance to Rotations

 \subsection{Rotation Invariant Representations}

-The representation before was rotation equivariant, but in some tasks, we would also like rotation invariance.
+The representation before was rotation equivariant, but in some tasks, we would rather have rotation invariance.
 In \cite{mallat2012group}, the authors choose to integrate over each group action in a group of transformations.
 However, this will remove the information the relative angles between each action if we have multiple layers in our transform.

 In the case of one layer, since there is only one angle, we use a similar formulation to \cite{mallat2012group} and define continuous and dyadic scattering transforms for rotation invariance as

 The corresponding norms are given by